Have you ever felt embarrassed, and blushed because of it? Listen to what an encyclopedia says about blushing;

 The blush provides a particularly effective signal, because it is involuntary and uncontrollable.”

 Sometimes a person might blush because someone pays them a compliment.
 Sometimes you might blush because you think you’ve done something, “dumb” so to speak.
 Or you might blush just because you’ve done something silly.

 In Jeremiah 6:15, there’s a word that’s translated as “blush”.
 But it’s not referring to blushing because of silliness, or because of a “dumb” mistake, or anything like that.
 It’s referring to blushing, because of guilt; Because of feeling ashamed.
-Just like that description from the encyclopedia state; Blushing can show that we are ashamed or at least embarrassed.
+Just like that description from the encyclopedia states; Blushing can show that we are ashamed, or at least embarrassed.

 Listen to what the bible says there, in Jeremiah 6:15; “We’re they ashamed when they had committed abomination?
 No!
 Not at all were they ashamed, nor did they even know how to blush!
 Therefore they shall fall, among those who fall.
 At the time I punish them, they shall be cast down, saith the Lord.”

 There’s a lot of people who should be ashamed over the things they’ve done.
 And there’s a lot of people who should blush over the things they regularly do!
 They should be ashamed over the way they live, and over the words they speak, and over the way they dress, over the way they lie, and over the way they treat other people, and use people, and over a lot of things.
 But a lot of times, they don’t even know how to blush!
 They don’t know HOW to feel shame!